Dulaara (1994 film): Plot

 On the other hand, Inspector Chauhan finds out why the girls were murdered on the basis of a sex scandal.
 Raja is immediately branded as a blue film maker.
 To make matters worse, Raja runs away to another place with his mother not knowing the fact.
-On the other hand,Inspector Chauhan frees Watchman Badruddin, who turns out to work for Monica, a blue film maker working for the unknown killer.
+On the other hand, Inspector Chauhan frees Watchman Badruddin, who turns out to work for Monica, a blue film maker working for the unknown killer.

 Chauhan eventually arrests Raja and interrogates him.
 Raja tells the truth, but is shocked to learn that the Professor was stabbed 20 times.
 He realizes that the Professor was killed by someone else and is still on the loose, tying up all leads.
-Realizing that Chauhan's son is in danger, he escapes from the police station and kidnaps Chauhan's son from the hospital.
-When Raja asks him why he told a lie, Chauhan's son says he did not.
-Just then, the real killer comes to kill Chauhan's son.
+Realizing that Sunny is in danger, he escapes from the police station and kidnaps Sunny from the hospital.
+When Raja asks him why he told a lie, Sunny says he did not.
+Just then, the real killer comes to kill Sunny.
 Raja is shocked to see that the killer is Deepak.

 Deepak says that he and his aide Monica were involved in blue film making.
 The victims were killed because they were threatening to expose Deepak.
 When Verma was stabbed by Raja, Deepak saw an opportunity to eliminate him and make his side safe.
-Then he saw Chauhan's son and knew that he had another problem.
+Then he saw Sunny and knew that he had another problem.
 Deepak killed every person who knew his secret, and incriminating Raja was his only option.
-The reason Chauhan's son pointed to Raja as the killer was that Deepak was standing behind him!
+The reason Sunny pointed to Raja as the killer was that Deepak was standing behind him!

-Deepak tries to kill Chauhan's son, but Raja fights him on the hospital roof.
-Deepak is thereafter arrested with Chauhan's son as the eyewitness.
+Deepak tries to kill Sunny, but Raja fights him on the hospital roof.
+Deepak is thereafter arrested with Sunny as the eyewitness.
 Chauhan lets Raja go, telling him that his mother is in hospital in a critical state.
 Raja succeeds in saving his mother and the statement of Inspector Chauhan proves his innocence.